 Those who have placed their faith and trust in Christ Jesus alone as their personal Savior are already in the “true church.”
 (I John 5:13) An individual does not have to become a part of, or join, a specific church or denomination in order to receive eternal life.

-Pray for discernment, wisdom and guidance, and that you will not be led into error, as you read the Word of God (without the group’s literature).
+Pray for the spirit of discernment and for wisdom and guidance, and that you will not be led into error, as you read the Word of God (without the group’s literature).
 Seek to know more about the Person of Christ Jesus, His all sufficient propitiation for our sins revealed in His death, burial and resurrection, not about certain “truths” or “new revelations” that some man or church tells you that they have.

 By D. M. Williams